chouteau/LogR/readme.md

 # LogRPush (1.1.11.0)
-Realtime Logger with windows monitor
+Realtime Logger with blazor server

 ## Where can I get it ?